 - Rubber, leather, and textiles

-- Exposure to arsenic
+- Exposure to arsenic in drinking water

-- Radiation treatment of the pelvis
+- Radiation therapy to the pelvis

-- Urine culture
+- Urine tests

 - IV pyelogram (IVP)

 - Biopsy —a sample of bladder tissue is looked at under a microscope

 The exam and your test results will help find out the stage of cancer you have.
 Staging guides your treatment.
 Bladder cancer is staged from 0-4.
 Stage 0 is a very localized cancer.
 Stage 4 is a spread to other parts of the body.